 Depending on the stage of pregnancy, abnormally high glycosuria may reflect two pathologies:

-• Type 1 or 2 diabetes that was present prior to pregnancy (if this abnormality is detected during the first or second trimester);
+- Type 1 or 2 diabetes , which was present before pregnancy (if the abnormality is detected during the first or second trimester);

-• Gestational diabetes if the anomaly is discovered after 22 weeks of pregnancy.
+- Gestational diabetes if the abnormality is discovered after 22 weeks of pregnancy.

-Although glycosuria is a good indicator of diabetes mellitus or gestational diabetes, it is not a sufficient measure: a blood test must be carried out to be sure of the diagnosis of these pathologies.
+Although the glycosuria test is a good indicator for detecting diabetes mellitus or gestational diabetes, it is not a sufficient measure: a blood test is required to be sure of the diagnosis of these pathologies.

 For pregnant women

-The main risks associated with gestational diabetes for pregnant women are the risk of hypertension, the risk of premature delivery and the risk of type 2 diabetes developing after ldelivery.
+The main risks associated with gestational diabetes for pregnant women are the risk of hypertension, the risk of premature delivery and the risk of developing type 2 diabetes after delivery.

 For the fetus or baby

-The baby, for its part, is exposed to the risk of macrosomia (we'll talk about this for babies weighing over 4kg at birth), neonatal hypoglycemia and a risk of developing type 2 diabetes later on.
+The baby is exposed to the risk of macrosomia (babies weighing more than 4kg at birth), neonatal hypoglycemia and the risk of developing type 2 diabetes later on.

 What causes diabetes during pregnancy?

-There are several factors that can promote gestational diabetes:
+There are several factors that can contribute to gestational diabetes:

-• High BMI (body mass index): overweight and obese women are at greater risk of developing gestational diabetes;
+- A high BMI (body mass index): women who are overweight or obese are at greater risk of developing gestational diabetes;

-Women suffering from diabetes during pregnancy are under increased scrutiny as lhyperglycemia can cause numerous maternal complications and fetal malformations.
+Women suffering from diabetes during pregnancy are under increased surveillance, as hyperglycemia can cause numerous maternal complications and fetal malformations.

 Confirmed diabetes: how to lower blood sugar levels?

-Once this has been confirmed, blood glucose levels need to be brought down as quickly as possible, by limiting the intake of sugary foods, for example.
-Treatment of gestational diabetes will mainly be based on dietary changes: a diet that limits fast sugars (jam, sugar, honey, etc.) as much as possible.
+Once the diagnosis has been confirmed, blood glucose levels must be brought down rapidly, by limiting the intake of sugary foods, for example.
+Treatment of gestational diabetes is mainly based on dietary changes: a diet that limits fast sugars (jam, sugar, honey, etc.) as much as possible.
 If diabetes is still present despite the implementation of a specific diet, insulin treatment may also be prescribed to regulate blood sugar levels.

 FAQs on glycosuria and pregnancy